gruberse/opti-flex/README.md

 Uvicorn server for the Optimizer will be running on `http://127.0.0.1:8001`.

+#### Run an Optimization

-You can run optimizations using the optimization files from `test_data` via e.g. the Swagger UI.
+You can run optimizations using the example optimization files from `test_data` via e.g. the Swagger UI:

+- Create the optimization via HTTP POST /optimizations and provide the content of an optimization file in the request body.
+The Optimizer returns a UUID as the optimization ID.
+- Start the optimization via HTTP PUT /optimizations/{optimization_id}/start (asynchronously) or /optimizations/{optimization_id}/start/wait (synchronously).
+- You can request the current optimization result via HTTP GET /optimizations/{optimization_id}/result and statistics via HTTP GET /optimizations/{optimization_id}/statistics.